What does The Estate mean?

 What services do the trustees/guardians/conservators do?

 In essence, they act on your behalf.
-After your passing, most people do not realize or how to accomplish the tasks needed to close your estate.
+After your passing, most people do not realize or know how to accomplish the tasks needed to close your estate.
 It is possible, that interactions may have to occur with real estate agents, accountants, lawyers, the IRS and others to successfully close the estate.
 Though, it is possible for anyone to accomplish these tasks, mistakes made in filing or not filing can become very costly.

 What if the trustee/guardian/conservator makes a mistake?